PixelDog/kmsapi/README.md

 -------------------------------------------------------------------
 1) Clone the repo to your host.

-2) Edit Config/_config.php with the appropriate values for your environment.
+2) When you begin creting your own API for your needs, edit Config/_config.php with the appropriate values for your environment.
    Values are as follows (with examples):

    // host